- Assistant Professor of Organization & Management

 Memberships and Activities

-- Professional memberships - Academy of Management, Society for Personality and Social Psychology
+- Professional memberships - Academy of Management, Society for Personality and Social Psychology, Society for Experimental Social Psychology

 - Consulting editor - Psychology of Women Quarterly